pypa/cibuildwheel/README.md

 Shell command to run tests after the build.
 The wheel will be installed automatically and available for import from the tests. `{project}` can be used as a placeholder for the absolute path to the project's root and will be replaced by `cibuildwheel`.

+On Linux and Mac, the command runs in a shell, so you can write things like `cmd1 && cmd2`.

 Example: `nosetests {project}/tests`

 Platform-specific variants also available: